stevefoy/DeepTurfSynth/README.md

 <img src="./sample_images/front.png" name="RGB">

-PyTorch test implementation for our [paper](https://arxiv.org/).
+PyTorch implementation for our paper titled: Assessment of Synthetic Turfgrass Dataset Generation for Divot Detection.
 If you find this code useful in your research, please consider citing

 <!-- TOC -->